keanehatescoding/strathmore_docs/First year Second Semester Notes/Computer Networks/Transport Layer.md

+At the transport layer there are 2 main protocols namely:
+1. TCP
+2. UDP
 ## 1.TCP
 TCP has a mandatory three way handshake before any communication takes place which goes as follows:
 The 3 way handshake goes as follows: